Are you looking for the best things to do in Kotor, Montenegro?

 I was never a fan of packing cubes until I tried them out!
 Now I am sold.
 These Bagail packing cubes are the exact ones I use whenever I travel.

 Perhaps you are traveling a long distance and packing space is a premium.
-Then this set of collapsible silicone foldable water bottles would work well for you.
+Then this collapsible silicone foldable water bottle would work well for you.

 You will want a backpack or daypack with you to store snacks, your water bottle, phone, extra clothes, etc..
 This foldable water-resistant backpack would be great.

-This antitheft backpack has a charging port, is water resistant and can comfortably carry up to a 15.6″ laptop.
+This antitheft backpack has a charging port, is water-resistant, and can comfortably carry up to a 15.6″ laptop.
 It comes in a range of colors to choose from and it is inexpensive as well.

 Mostly everyone is familiar with the Skechers brand, and these Air Run high fashion sneakers come in a lot of colors to match your outfits and are still affordable.

 And let us not forget the beach shoes for Kotor’s pebbly beaches.
-These quick dry slip on aqua shoes are a great selection.
+These quick-dry slip-on aqua shoes are a great selection.
 They come in a ton of bright colors for men, women, and children.

 I highly recommend these Vionics adjustable strap orthotic sandals.
 I have several pairs of these exact Vionic sandals in several colors that I bring with me *everywhere* I travel.

 We all need to protect our eyes from the sun’s harmful UVA/UVB rays.
 These unisex polarized sunglasses come in a lot of lens colors and frame designs and are extremely affordable too.

 If you are fond of the aviator-style of sunglasses these polarized aviators may interest you.

 Quick Tips For Your Visit to Kotor

-If it does, inquire about the possibility of applying for one that does not carry foreign transaction fees attached to it (the small fee charged you whenever you use your card out of your home country.
+If it does, inquire about the possibility of applying for one that does not carry foreign transaction fees.
+This is a small fee charged you whenever you use your card out of your home country.

 When you visit an ATM in Kotor, check to be sure it is on the same network as your bank, so you are not charged a transaction fee every time you withdraw cash.

 Your things to do in Kotor list will flow more effortlessly when you have your plan and can pace yourself and not have to worry about the availability of tickets at each location you wish to visit.